-Earthquake Early Warning (EEW) systems use science, state-of-the-art monitoring technology, and innovative delivery methods to alert people and devices before the anticipated strongest shaking arrives in affected regions.
-Seconds to minutes of advance warning can provide opportunity to take life-saving actions like Drop, Cover, and Hold On.
+Earthquake Early Warning (EEW) systems use science, state-of-the-art monitoring technology, and innovative delivery methods to alert people via devices before the anticipated strongest shaking arrives in affected regions.
+Seconds to tens of seconds of alert can provide opportunity to take life-saving actions such as Drop, Cover, and Hold On and put devices into various forms of a safe mode.Individuals or businesses receiving an alert will vary depending on the distance they are from the epicenter of the earthquake.
+The closer you and individual or entity, the shorter the alert time; the further they are, the longer the alert time they will receive.